john-science/john-science.github.io/_drafts/2024-06-22-cactus-observatory.md

 I guess they thought the site would be empty.

 I called Jon the maintenance guy, and he sounded a little worried.
-He drove out an hour later and put a hand gun in the glove compartment of the site truck.
+He drove out an hour later and put a hand gun in a cabinet in the control building.
 I checked after he left, and the serial number on the gun had been filed off.

 ### Paul, the undergrad